Aladin-bit01/CS50p-Final-Project/README.md

 6. Main Game Loop: displaying on the screen the specific elements depending on the state of the game

 ### test_project.py:
-This file contains multiple **pytest** unit tests to make sure each of the function is working properly.
+This file contains multiple **pytest** unit tests to make sure each of the functions is working properly.